nusofthq/avchat-documentation/_includes/installation-instructions.md

-<h2 id="standalone-installation-instructions">AVChat 3 Standalone installation instructions</h2>
+<h2 id="standalone-installation-instructions">AVChat 3 standalone installation instructions</h2>

-First you need to download the AVChat archive from the client/trial area on nusofthq.com to your computer and extract its contents.
+First you need to download the AVChat archive from the [client/trial area on nusofthq.com](https://nusofthq.com/c/) to your computer and extract it's contents.

-There are 2 sets of files in the AVChat archive, the avchat30 app which goes on your media server and the chat files which go on your web server.
+There are 2 sets of files in the AVChat archive:

+* the `avchat30` app which goes on your media server
+* and the chat client files which go on your web server

-**Setting up the avchat30 application on the media server**
+### Setting up the `avchat30` application on the media server

 {% include media-server-app.md %}

-**Installing AVChat Standalone in a folder on your web site**
+### Installing AVChat standalone in a folder on your web site

-1. Create a new folder in your web site and upload the contents of `Files to upload to your web site` (from the AVChat archive received) to it.
+1. Create a new folder in your web site and upload the contents of `Files to upload to your web site` (from the AVChat archive) to it.
 2. Edit `avc_settings.xml` with a text editor, and set the `<value>` of the first XML tag - `<connectionstring>` to: `<value>rtmp://my-media-server.com/avchat30/_definst_</value>` where `my-media-server.com` is the domain name or ip of the server where your media server is installed.
-3. CHMOD the `uploadedFiles` folder to 777 (otherwise the upload function might not work).
+3. CHMOD the `uploadedFiles` and `tokens` folder to 777 (otherwise the upload adn token authentication functions might not work).
-4. CHMOD the tokens folder to 777.
 5. Go to http://yoursite.com/your_new_video_chat_folder/, log in and enter your license key in the dialog box that shows up after the connection is established.
 <img src="http://docs.avchat.net/assets/images/license_key.jpg" class="img-responsive"/>
 6. To access the admin interface go to http://yoursite.com/your_new_video_chat_folder/admin.html.
 We strongly suggest you rename `admin.html` and `admin.swf` files for security reasons.

-If you're on a ASP.NET server and it doesn't run PHP you need to configure AVChat to use the .aspx server side files.
+If you're using ASP.NET on the web server, and it doesn't run PHP, you need to [configure AVChat to use the .aspx server side files](#switching-between-config-files).

 <h2 id="using-different-medias-server-apps">Using different media server apps for 2 or more AVChat 3 installations</h2>